giosakti/mruby-lxd/README.md

 Then you can run `./minirake` to start the compilation process.
 The resulting binaries can be used to run mruby scripts to communicate with LXD.

-For more info please consult [this][mruby-doc] guide to compile mruby.
+For more info please consult [this][mruby-compile-guide] guide to compile mruby.

 ## Development Setup